southside-chillers/southside.chillers.online/southside/content/chapters/so-long-for-now.md

 “Yeah!
 That guy,” says Tannin.
 It dawns on him.
 “Oh, wait, dang.”

-“Magic, are you sure you can fend for yourself if you’re alone here?” says Harlan.
+“Magick, are you sure you can fend for yourself if you’re alone here?” says Harlan.

-“I did it for years, in the burning forest, before you all showed up,” says Magic.
+“I did it for years, in the burning forest, before you all showed up,” says Magick.

 “That’s a good point,” says Harlan.
 He thinks for a moment.
-“All right, Magic.
+“All right, Magick.
 We’ll leave you here if that’s what you want.
 But we’ll check in on you every once in awhile to see how you’re doing.”

-“Do it or don’t, see if I care,” says Magic.
+“Do it or don’t, see if I care,” says Magick.

 “And you understand that if you attempt to return to Aberith, you will undoubtedly be executed?”